SpartnerNL/Laravel-Excel/docs/export/sheets.md

 ### Creating a sheet

-To create a new sheet inside our newly created file, use `->sheets('Sheetname')`:
+To create a new sheet inside our newly created file, use `->sheets('Sheetname')`.

     Excel::create('Filename', function($excel) {

         $excel->sheet('Sheetname', function($sheet) {

-            // sheet manipulation
+            // Sheet manipulation

         });